 Phase 5: Perfect Day

-The fifth phase entails forming a picture of what you would consider to be the perfect day, today.
+The fifth phase entails forming a picture of what you would consider being the perfect day, today.

 This is about seeing your morning, your interactions with colleagues and loved ones, the successful meeting you will have this afternoon, and the wonderful meal you will share with your family when you return home.
 This phase sets up the day that is about to unfold.